 Where Can I try Anko?
 Any Famous Sightseeing Spots with Anko?

 No matter where you go in Japan you are sure to find anko or some sort of dish featuring this sweet bean paste.
-As a result, now we would like to tell you a little about some of the wagashi and dishes with anko in them found around Japan.
+We would like to tell you a little about some of the wagashi and dishes with anko in them found around Japan.

 Famous for Kinkakuji Temple and Kiyomizu-dera, in Kyoto you will find the delicious treat known as yatsuhashi, which is a thin slice of flattened mochi wrapped around a dollop of anko.
 In Aichi prefecture, buttered toast with anko, called ogura toast is a beloved treat of the locals.